Supermodel Me season 3

 The third season of Supermodel Me or (Supermodel Me: Fast & Furious) aired in 2013, with the shooting location in Singapore.

-From this season: the show will aired from 30 to 60 minute and the entire judging panel change (Lisa Selesner will replace Charmaine Harn as the host with 3 brand new resident judges: Actress & Model Ase Wang, Model & TV Host Dominic Lau and Editor-in-Chief of Elle Singapore Sharon Lim).
+From this season: the show will aired from 30 to 60 minute and the entire judging panel change (Lisa Selesner will replace Charmaine Harn as the host with 3 brand new resident judges: Actress & Model Ase Wang, Model & TV Host Dom Lau and Editor-in-Chief of Elle Singapore Sharon Lim).
 Special appearances for the show included: Deborah Henry, Wykidd Song, Marcus A. C, Junita Simon, Jennifer Tse, Joanne Peh, Utt, Qi Qi, Elisabeth Gwee, Rebecca Lim, Ana R, Lum May Yee, Danielle Graham, Daniel Boey, Cindy Bishop, Kevin Ou.
 Same as the previous season, this third season was aired in HD quality on MYX TV Channel across Asia.

 This third season has received some nominations for "Best Cross-Platform Content" at the Asian Television Awards 2012 and "Best Non-Fiction" at the International Digital Emmy Awards in 2013.

 It was announced that Supermodelme season 3 would make its first foray into China through Sohu and Qiyi and the United States via MYX TV, with the network purchasing the rights to all three seasons of the series.
 In addition, Supermodelme announced in July 2012 a collaboration with Audi Fashion Festival (AFF) 2013 - the largest annual fashion event in Singapore.

 This season will feature 12 contestants; two each from Australia, Hong Kong, Singapore and Thailand, one each from Malaysia, Myanmar, the Philippines and Vietnam.
 The prizes for this cycle were a modelling contract with the top agency in Singapore, a modelling contract with Model One in Hong Kong and a cash prize of 20.000S$.

 The winner was 18-year-old Tiffany Leigh Warne from Australia.